tekknolagi/tekknolagi.github.com/_posts/2021-01-14-inline-caching.md

 3), the same code would be generated.
 Writing `left: Foo` means that `left` is a `Foo` *or* a subclass.

-This is not a simple process like "fetch the attribute at the given offset specified by the type".
+This is not a simple process like "call the function at the given address specified by the type".
 The runtime has to find out what kind of object `add` is.
 Maybe it's just a function, or maybe it's a `property`, or maybe it's some custom descriptor protocol thing.
-There's no way to just turn this into a `mov`!
+There's no way to just turn this into a `call` instruction!

 ... or is there?